 Radio Type Approval, Homologation, Certification Services - Global Market Access Solutions

 We can offer you reliably all services concerning Type Approval in Singapore (Singapore).
-Our distinguished contact with the authority in Singapore (Singapore), our good relationship to iDA Infocomm Development Authority of Singapore as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Singapore trouble-free and cost-effective.
+Our distinguished contact with the authority in Singapore (Singapore), our good relationship to Infocomm Media Development Authority (IMDA), as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Singapore trouble-free and cost-effective.

 We will assist you to put your product successfully on the market by offering the following services: